25% OFF On Grammarly Premium

 • Ginger’s grammar-checking tool can detect incorrect verb and tense usage.

-• Advanced sentence rephraser suggest synonyms, idioms, and phrases improve tone.
+• Advanced sentence rephraser suggest synonyms, idioms, and phrases to improve tone.

 • The in-built translator can translate text into 50 languages.